andyjzhong/seatfreak/README.md

 ## Challenges
 -   The most difficult part of the project was determining the right API.
 Given the short timeframe, I knew it was integral for me to find an API I felt comfortable working with.
 I had a number of Project 2 ideas that would have been difficult to implement because I couldn't find a quality API to retrieve data from.
 -   Responsive design is extremely important to me so as with Project 1, I felt it was important to focus on making it look professional and mobile ready.
 Once I got going with responsive styling, it wasn't too bad, but I realized afterwards that there could have been better and easier ways to do it.
+-   One part that was tricky was sorting the event data by date.